Fake News: How Would You Feel If You Were A The Center Of

 For those people, it does not matter whether others suffer or not.

-How would you feel if you were at the centre of a fake news conspiracy?
+How would you feel if you were at the center of a fake news conspiracy?

 How would you feel if someone is defaming you?